rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 Along the way of this React GraphQL tutorial, you will build a simplified GitHub client, basically an issue tracker for GitHub, that consumes {{% a_blank "GitHub's GraphQL API" "https://developer.github.com/v4/" %}}.
 You will perform queries and mutations to read and write data.
 At the end of this GraphQL in React tutorial, you should be able to showcase a React GraphQL example that can be used by other developers to learn from it.

+{{% package_box "The Road to learn React" "Build a Hacker News App along the way.
+No setup configuration.
+No tooling.
+No Redux.
+Plain React in 190+ pages of learning material.
+Pay what you want like <strong>28.000+ readers</strong>."
+"Get the Book" "img/page/cover.png" "https://www.getrevue.co/profile/rwieruch" %}}

 {{% chapter_header "Table of Contents" "toc" %}}

 * [Tools for interacting with GitHub's GraphQL API](#graphql-tools)